-- (4) The amounts in this column were calculated based on the grant date fair value of stock options computed using the Black-Scholes model, in accordance with FASB ASC Topic 718.
-For additional information regarding the assumptions used in determining fair value using the Black-Scholes pricing model, see Note 8, "Stockholders Equity and Stock Compensation," to our audited consolidated financial statements included in our Form 10-K for the year ended December 31, 2011. - (5) The value of attributable personal benefits for each named executive officer of the Company including insurances for life, health, dental and disability, vehicles, and matching contributions in the Company's 401(k) defined contribution plan.
+- (1) Bonuses were paid in recognition of services rendered. - (2) The amounts in this column were calculated based on the grant date fair value of the Common Stock, in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions and accounting for option awards and stock awards, please see note 6 to the Company's consolidated financial statements for the fiscal year ended December 31, 2013, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on March 27, 2014. - (3) The value of attributable personal benefits for each named executive officer of the Company including insurances for life, health, dental and disability, vehicle allowances, and matching contributions in the Company's 401(k) defined contribution plan.

-Employment Agreements
+Compensation Philosophy and Employment Agreements